-Jason Lemme is Assistant Treasurer, Energy Forum Advisory Board.
-He is Managing Director at Hartree and sits on the company’s Operating Committee.
-Hartree is a proprietary commodity trading firm owned by management and funds controlled by Oaktree Capital.
+Jason Lemme is Assistant Treasurer of the Energy Forum Advisory Board.
+He is a Managing Partner at Hartree Partners LP and sits on the company’s Executive Committee.
 Mr. Lemme has served in various roles in trading, origination and investment since joining the company in 2002.
 He graduated with a B.A.
 Economics (summa cum laude) from Rutgers University and earned a M.Sc.
 Global Market Economics from the London School of Economics.